karlaxnieves/support-git-delete-yespo/docs/Email/email-editor/using-ai-email-editor.md

 next:
   description: ''
 ---
-Artificial intelligence (AI) in the text block of the email editor allows you to translate or optimize the text directly in the template: correct errors, change the style, etc. Machine learning (ML) and natural language processing (NLP) algorithms help you easily create quality content that will increase your subscriber engagement.
+Artificial intelligence (AI) in the text block of the email editor allows you to translate or optimize the text directly in the template: correct errors, change the style, etc. Machine learning (**M**L) and natural language processing (**NLP**) algorithms help you easily create quality content that will increase your subscriber engagement.

 ## AI Capabilities in Yespo Email Editor